pbklink/motif-core/etc/motif-core.api.md

     StringGridFieldState: GridRecordFieldState;
     const // (undocumented)
     IntegerGridFieldState: GridRecordFieldState;
 }

+// Warning: (ae-missing-release-tag) "GridLayoutsService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class GridLayoutsService extends LockOpenList<GridLayoutItem> {
+}

 // Warning: (ae-missing-release-tag) "GridOrderTriggerTypeIdCorrectnessTableGridValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)